What is conveyancing?

 Answer

 Yes, you may be able to buy the freehold of your leasehold property.
 Depending on whether you want to buy the freehold of your leasehold flat or house, there are different procedures.
 If you want to buy the freehold of a leasehold flat, then you will need to do this with other flat owners.
 At least half of the flat owners in the building must also agree to buying the freehold collectively.
-In both cases, you will need to have held the lease for at least 2 years and the original term of

-Read More Read more
+Read More

 Recommended Service